RoarshacH/RoarshacH/README.md

 ## Student, Developer, and Hobbyist!

-- 🎓 Holding a degree in software engineering university!
+- 🎓 Holding a degree in software engineering!
-- 💻 I’m currently learning Java Spring, Laravel, React ⌨️
+- 💻 I’m currently learning React, Android and IOs Development ⌨️
 - 🤖 I’m interested in Artificial intelligence and Robotics

 ### Connect with me: